-Due to the short interval between the transient event and a cerebrovascular accident or blindness due to temporal arteritis, treatment for transient monocular blindness should be performed without delay.
+Due to the short interval between the transient event and a cerebrovascular accident or blindness due to temporal arteritis, treatment for temporary monocular blindness should be performed without delay.

-A diagnostic evaluation should start with the patient’s history, followed by a physical examination, with special importance for the ophthalmic examination with respect to the signs of ocular ischemia.
+A diagnostic evaluation should start with the patient’s history, followed by a physical examination, with particular importance for the ophthalmic examination concerning the signs of ocular ischemia.

-When Amaurosis Fugaz is investigated, an ophthalmological consultation is absolutely justified if it is available.
+When Amaurosis Fugaz is investigated, an ophthalmological consultation is justified if it is available.

-Laboratory tests should also be ordered to investigate some of the most common systemic causes, including a complete blood count, erythrocyte sedimentation rate, lipid panel, and blood glucose level.
+Laboratory tests should also be ordered to investigate the most common systemic causes, including a complete blood count, erythrocyte sedimentation rate, lipid panel, and blood glucose level.

-If a particular cause is suspected based on history and physical condition, relevant additional laboratories should be ordered.
+Relevant additional laboratories should be ordered if a particular cause is suspected based on history and physical condition.

-If the laboratory tests are abnormal, it is likely that there is a process of systemic disease and, if the ophthalmological examination is abnormal, an eye disease is likely to occur.
+If the laboratory tests are abnormal, there is likely a systemic disease process, and if the ophthalmological examination is abnormal, eye disease is likely to occur.

-However, in the case that both investigation routes yield normal results or an inadequate explanation, noninvasive duplex sonographic studies are recommended to identify carotid artery disease.
+However, if both investigation routes yield average results or an inadequate explanation, noninvasive duplex sonographic studies are recommended to identify carotid artery disease.

-Most episodes of Amaurosis Fugaz are the result of stenosis of the ipsilateral carotid artery.
+Most Amaurosis Fugaz episodes result from stenosis of the ipsilateral carotid artery.